 In order to get technology and business insights, different people look at different types of sources.
 For example, scientists typically consult R&D publications (journals, conference proceedings, etc.) and patents.
 Business people look at venture capital news or market data.
-Policymakers, in order to gauge the innovative power of companies or entire economies, often consider patenting activity or public research funding.
-And hipsters love their tech blogs.
-Just partly kidding.
+Policymakers, in order to gauge the innovative power of a region or entire economies, often consider patenting activity or public research funding.

 But the most successful scientists, engineers, product managers, entrepreneurs, and technology investors do not fit these “silo patterns”.
 Instead, they take a broad view across many different sources of information.
 For example, consider how science entrepreneur Vannevar Bush thought about this in the 1920s:

 In Bush’s mind, the line between research and business had blurred.
 The good researcher cannot act in academic isolation.
 In order to succeed, they must know something about markets, finance, and the organization of a business.From G. Pascal Zachary, “Endless Frontier: Vannevar Bush, Engineer of the American Century”